 Many of my clients choose to work with me because of my fresh and creative approach to communication skills training.
-The fact that my background isn’t in sales, communications, change management, etc means everything I teach I’ve experienced for myself on my own journey.
+The fact that my background isn’t in sales, communications or change management means everything I teach I’ve experienced for myself on my own journey.

 I’m proof you don’t need decades of experience to be a confident, effective speaker.
 I’ve learned these skills in a relatively short space of time, and I’m constantly pushing myself out of my comfort zone to continue building upon them.